-Pin Signal Туре Description This pin (normally pin 7) does not exist.
+Pin Signal Туре Description 5 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.
+6 swo/tdo Input JTAG data output from target CPU.
+Typically connected to TDO of the target CPU.
+When using SWD, this pin is used as Serial Wire Output trace port.
+(Optional, but not required for SWD communication.)
+This pin (normally pin 7) does not exist.
 8 TDI Output JTAG data input of target CPU.
 It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TDI of the target CPU.
 For CPUs which do not provide TDI (SWD-only devices), this pin is not used (tri-stated).
+9 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.
 10 nRESET I/O Target CPU reset signal.
 Typically connected to the RESET pin of the target CPU, which is typically called nRST, nRESET, or RESET.
 11 TgtPwr Output This pin can be used for supplying 5 V power to the target hardware from I-jet.
-12 TRACECLK Input Input trace clock.
+12 Not used TRACECLK Input Input trace clock.
 13 TgtPwr Output This pin can be used for supplying 5 V power to the target hardware from I-jet.
-4 TRACEDATA[0] / SWO2 Input Input Trace data pin 0.
+14 Not used TRACEDATA[0]/ SWO2 Input Input Trace data pin 0.
 This pin can be used as secondary SWO.
-16 TRACEDATA[I]/ nTRST Input Input Trace data pin I. This pin can be used as nTRST.
-18 TRACEDATA[2] Input Input Trace data pin 2.
-20 TRACEDATA[3] Input Input Trace data pin 3.
+15 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.
+16 Not used TRACEDATA[1]/ nTRST Input Input Trace data pin I. This pin can be used as nTRST.
+17 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.